MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 ### ERROR: GetAADTokenFailed

-This error occurs because the Kubernetes cluster request Entra ID token failed or timed out.
+This error occurs because the Kubernetes cluster request Microsoft Entra ID token failed or timed out.
 Check your network access and then try again.

-- Follow [Configure required network traffic](how-to-access-azureml-behind-firewall.md#scenario-use-kubernetes-compute) to check the outbound proxy and make sure the cluster can connect to the workspace.
+- Follow instructions at [Use Kubernetes compute](how-to-access-azureml-behind-firewall.md#scenario-use-kubernetes-compute) to check the outbound proxy and make sure the cluster can connect to the workspace.
 You can find the workspace endpoint URL in the online endpoint Custom Resource Definition (CRD) in the cluster.

 - Check whether the workspace allows public access.
 Regardless of whether the AKS cluster itself is public or private, if a private workspace disables public network access, the Kubernetes cluster can communicate with that workspace only through a private link.
-For more information, see [Secure Azure Kubernetes Service inferencing environment](how-to-secure-kubernetes-inferencing-environment.md#what-is-a-secure-aks-inferencing-environment).
+For more information, see [What is a secure AKS inferencing environment](how-to-secure-kubernetes-inferencing-environment.md#what-is-a-secure-aks-inferencing-environment).

 ### ERROR: ACRAuthenticationChallengeFailed

-This error occurs because the Kubernetes cluster can't reach the workspace Container Registry service to do authentication challenge.
-Check your network, especially the Container Registry public network access, then try again.
+This error occurs because the Kubernetes cluster can't reach the workspace Container Registry service to do an authentication challenge.
+Check your network, especially Container Registry public network access, then try again.
 You can follow the troubleshooting steps in [GetAADTokenFailed](#error-getaadtokenfailed) to check the network.

 ### ERROR: ACRTokenExchangeFailed

-This error occurs because the Entra ID token isn't yet authorized, so the Kubernetes cluster exchange Container Registry token fails.
+This error occurs because the Microsoft Entra ID token isn't yet authorized, so the Kubernetes cluster exchange Container Registry token fails.
 The role assignment takes some time, so wait a minute and then try again.

 This failure might also be due to too many concurrent requests to the Container Registry service.
 This error should be transient, and you can try again later.